So what are dependencies in project management?

 1. Identify dependencies and constraints

-The first thing to do is identify the dependencies that can have an impact on your project.
+The first thing to do is understanding task dependencies and constraints that can have an impact on your project.

 So it’s best if you note every project constraint and dependency you identify.